Humberto1945/CapStoneProject/README.md

 Finally, click `LOAD` to select an image from the gallery and then select `SEGMENT` to see the image segmented.

+# Model Training
+Navigate to the Python folder in the project and locate the .py files that are used for model training and testing.
+The `models.py` file contains the dataloading and model training sections of the project.
+The file uses the PascalVOC dataset images to train with.
+These images are available [here](https://drive.google.com/drive/folders/18jOfvgxQKa2vJVjoJeQHJmMmZDigJx6f?usp=sharing) on this Google Drive link.
+It is designed so that the files can be used inside Google Colab.
+The shared drive must be dragged and dropped into "My Drive" so that the files cn be accessed when mounting the drive onto Google Colab.
+Then, the cell where models.py is located can be edited to specify a name to save the model under.
+This model will be saved directly into the drive under the models/ subdirectory.
+This is the location where the other models which were trained during the project were saved.
+Before training, change the name of the directory where the loss and accuracy logs for tensorboard will be stored, so as to not save two logs under the same directory.

+`loss_writer = SummaryWriter("/content/drive/MyDrive/Python/logs_deeplab/small_lr_loss")`

+`acc_writer = SummaryWriter("/content/drive/MyDrive/Python/logs_deeplab/small_lr_acc")`

+The model's hyperparameters can be changed in the last line of `models.py` by editing `learning_rate` and `num_epochs`.

+`train_model(resnet50deeplab, learning_rate=0.00001, num_epochs=200)`

+# Class Weights
+The file `class_weights.py` can be run to retrieve the class weights for the imbalanced frequency classes of the PascalVOC Dataset.
+This file requires that the drive with the dataset is mounted so that it can compute the frequencies for each class in the training dataset.
+These values are used as a tenor and are placed inside the `nn.CrossEntropyLoss()` function as a parameter.
+It allows the model to train with these weights and acheive more balanced accuracies per class.

+# Model Testing
+The file `accuracy_testing.py` is used to compute the accuracy of the trained model using the Intersection over Union metric.
+Before this is run on Colab, the drive must be mounted and `!pip install torchmetrics` must be run in a cell to use the `torchmetrics.JaccardIndex()` function which computes the IoU.
+The FILE variable must be updated to reflect which model to compute the IoU for.

+`FILE = "/content/drive/MyDrive/Python/models/resnet50_good_lr.pth"`

+The last line of the code specifies whether the Deeplab or FCN models should be loaded to be compatible with the model that is in the FILE path.
+It should be:

+`test_accuracy(resnet50fcn)`

+or

+`test_accuracy(resnet50deeplab)`

+# Normalization

 # Helpful Notes When cloning repository
 When you git clone our project and open it with android studio make sure you open on the level "MyApplication" to make sure it builds correctly.